JustinHLe/Design-Patterns/README.md

 - The prototype design pattern is typically used in cases where an object with the same data needs to be created.
 For example, if a network request returns the same JSON, instead of initializing a new object on every request we can simply create a prototype and return it instead of having to make a network call.
 The prototype pattern can also be used as a substitute for object creation.
 For example, if we want to create multiple objects with slight differences from the same class we can either create a subclass for each unique object or create a prototype of each object and provide a clone of the object itself when required.
 Finally, the prototype interface allows some form of abstraction, instead of depending on a concrete class to clone (which is typically the case during runtime) we can invoke `clone` on a common interface which allows us decouple our relationship with concrete classes.

 ### 5. Singleton
-  - The singleton design pattern allows a class to produce only instance for itself throughout the entire application.
+  - The singleton design pattern allows a class to produce only one instance for itself throughout the entire application.
+Limiting the number of instances is typically used to control access to a shared resource.
+A shared resource can be a database connection, a file, or a logging class.
   - See code example below for design:
 ```
 // Class declared as final to prevent extension
 public final class MySingleton {
-    private static MySingleton INSTANCE = new MySingleton();

-    private MySingleton() { // private constructor cannot instantiate new object outside of this class
+    private MySingleton() {} // private constructor cannot instantiate new object outside of this class

+    private static class Holder {
+	private static final INSTANCE = new MySingleton();
     }

-    // global access to singleton
-    //
-    //
     public static MySingleton getInstance() {
-      return INSTANCE;
+      return Holder.INSTANCE;
     }
 }

 public class MyMainClass() {
    public static void main(String[] args) {
         // MySingleton class loaded in JVM, class loading occurs when information about a class is required
-        //
+        // When we invoke the getInstance method, information about the class's getInstance method is required, hence the class is loaded in the JVM
+	// Loading classes in the JVM is inherently synchronous
+	// MySingleton mySingleton = null - this example would not load the class, no information about the MySingleton class is required all we are doing is assigning a variable to the class's type.
  	MySingleton mySingleton = MySingleton.getInstance();
    }
 }
 ```
+  - The above example is an example of a lazy loaded singleton pattern.
+When our MySingleton class is loaded into the JVM and subsequently initialized, nothing will happen since the class does not contain any static intializers.
+When we invoke the MySingleton.getInstance() method, the inner class `Holder` is loaded and initialized.
+The `Holder` class contains a static field which will be initialized to an instance of the MySingleton class.
+The INSTANCE is initialized since it is a static field which is inherently loaded during class initialization.
+The class initialization phase is guaranteed to be sequential, therefore thread-safe.
+Subsequently calls to getInstance will return the same instance since static intialization blocks are only executed once.